 On the top is your logged time, shown in graph form.
 Blue bars indicate time that was logged and the time it was logged.
 Billable hours are shown as green bars, and non-billable hours are shown as orange bars.

 On the left below the graph are your logged Activities that you can see in a Timeline view or Grouped by what your time is logged against.
 Click the Log Time button () at the top of the list to add a new Activity to this list.
-Click the drop-down arrow () on the right of any Activity and select Log more work to log more work against the same activity.
+Click the Kabob icon on the right of any Activity and select Log more work to log more work against the same activity.

-On the right are all Tasks assigned to you, where you can log time directly against the task
+On the right is all Work assigned to you, where you can log time directly against the task